Contestable Grants Fund

 Contestable Grants funds are for the establishment or development of community services or projects.

-Hastings District Council encourages and invites local community groups and organisations to work with Council as a contributor to meeting the current and future needs of our community.
-If your organisation is delivering projects or services that address the following needs of our community then, we invite you to apply to our Annual Contestable fund.
+Hastings District Council encourages local community groups and organisations to work with Council towards meeting the current and future needs of our community.
+If your organisation is delivering projects or services that fit with one or more the priorities set out below, we invite you to apply to our annual Contestable Grants Fund for financial assistance.

-Applicants must be able to make a significant contribution to the project or service funding through their own fundraising activities and through applying to local and national funding bodies.
+Applicants must be able to make a significant contribution to the project or service funding through their own fundraising activities, including through applying to local and national funding bodies outside of Council.

-Each year the Council contributes funding to groups who are delivering a community service or project.
-To be granted money from this pool, the group applying has to be able to put significant money into the project itself, or be able to attract funding from other agencies and charities.
-It also needs to show how the project fits in with Council’s priorities for building a safe, liveable, sustainable community* specifically:
+Each year Council contributes funds to groups delivering community services or projects.
+To be granted money from this pool, the group applying has to be able to put significant money into the project itself, or be able to attract funding from agencies and charities outside of Council.
+It also needs to show how the project fits with one or more of Council’s priorities for building a safe, liveable, sustainable community, specifically:

 - Helping youth into training and jobs

-- Helping new and existing businesses to provide local jobs
+- Helping new and/or existing businesses to provide local jobs

-- Providing help and advice for people in need due to aging and/or adverse circumstances
+- Providing help and advice for people in need due to ageing and/or adverse circumstances

 - Making improvements to the district which will attract visitors, students and businesses